The Muslims

 The Muslims are an American punk-rock band from Durham, North Carolina.

 History

 The band was founded in 2017 as a reaction to the election of Donald Trump by lead singer and guitarist QADR, drummer Ba7ba7, and bassist Abu Shea.

 QADR and Ba7ba7 had previously played together in a Greensboro-based protest band called Cakalak Thunder.
-The Muslims played their first show in a shed in North Carolina, and have since accumulated over 3 Million streams across Spotify, YouTube and SoundCloud.
+The Muslims played their first show in a shed in North Carolina and have been "featured on NPR, Afropunk, Buzzfeed, The Guardian, PunkBlack, Dying Scene and more."
+QADR has named being inspired by "Black artists such as Bobby Hackney Sr. (Death), Nina Simone, Jimi Hendrix, and Poly Styrene (X-Ray Spex)" for their songwriting.

+Since their first show, The Muslims have since accumulated over 3 million streams across Spotify, YouTube and SoundCloud.